diego-mediane/Three-Chamber-Mouse-Apparatus/README.md

 See [LICENCE.md](./LICENCE.md) for full terms.

+## Acknowledgements

+This tool was developed as part of a broader project on behavioural neuroscience.
+Special thanks to **Dr Riccardo Avvisati** and **Dr Daniel Titheradge** for their guidance and support during the design of the experimental apparatus.

 ### Mandatory Citation

 If you use this apparatus or any part of it in your research, **you must cite:**